Saturday, 1 August 2020

 Approaching the verdant Turon River

-Eventually, we reached the Turon River which is absolutely stunning.
+Eventually, we reached the Turon River, which is absolutely stunning.
 Here we joined the riverside walk back towards the campsite, marked out by reflective dots nailed to the trees.
-Immediately we had to cross the river, crossing over a sketchy looking fallen tree like you might see in the movies.
+Immediately we had to cross the river, crossing over a sketchy-looking fallen tree like you might see in the movies.
 After a short climb over a low ridge, we emerged at the riverbank again.
-The markers guided us to cross but it seemed the usual stepping stones were underwater.
+The markers guided us to cross, but it seemed the usual stepping stones were underwater.
 After searching around, we decided the easiest way over would be simply wading across.

 Reaching Turon River

-Out first crossing point
+Our first crossing point

 The log appears much narrower when you're suspended above the river